rollup/plugins/packages/wasm/README.md

 A string which will be added in front of filenames when they are not inlined but are copied.

+### `targetEnv`

+Type: `"auto" | "browser" | "node"`<br>
+Default: `"auto"`

+Configures what code is emitted to instantiate the Wasm (both inline and separate):

+- `"auto"` will determine the environment at runtime and invoke the correct methods accordingly
+- `"auto-inline"` always inlines the Wasm and will decode it according to the environment
+- `"browser"` omits emitting code that requires node.js builtin modules that may play havoc on downstream bundlers
+- `"node"` omits emitting code that requires `fetch`

 ## WebAssembly Example

 Given the following simple C file: